TeamMGE/MicrobialGenomicsCourse/_episodes/07-getting-data.md

 ~~~
 {: .source}

-The reference genome will be downloaded programmatically from NCBI with cURL which is used to download content from the internet.
+The reference genome will be downloaded programmatically from NCBI with Wget.
+Wget is a computer program that retrieves content from web servers.
+Its name derives from World Wide Web and get.
-With cURL we use the -O flag, which simultaneously tells cURL to download the page instead of showing it to us and specifies that it should save the file using the same name it had on the server.
-Another option to programmatically download from the command line is wget which we will encounter later on:

 ~~~
-$ curl -O ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/195/955/GCF_000195955.2_ASM19595v2/GCF_000195955.2_ASM19595v2_genomic.fna.gz
+$ wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/195/955/GCF_000195955.2_ASM19595v2/GCF_000195955.2_ASM19595v2_genomic.fna.gz
 ~~~
 {: .source}